Copyright

 Patents in Africa, Trademarks in Africa

-Smit & Van Wyk provides a full range of Intellectual Property legal services in all African countries where protection is available.
-We can provide information on the filing requirements in each of the African countries and can also offer information on the various regional IP organisations such as ARIPO, OAPI and the Madrid protocol.
-We work with a network of trusted and knowledgeable agents to develop the best possible solution to each of our clients’ needs for trade marks, designs and patents in Africa.
+We can provide our clients with information on the filing requirements in each of the African countries, and we can also offer information on the various regional IP organisations such as ARIPO, OAPI, and the Madrid protocol.
+Our attorneys work closely with a network of trusted and knowledgeable agents to develop the best possible solution for each of our clients’ needs for trade marks, designs, and patents in Africa.

 Contact Request